What are Co-Living Spaces?

 1. Use Interior Design to Foster Community

-To ensure that the coliving concept’s message is understood, designers must continuously consider branding and work closely with the marketing team.
-Sometimes coliving developments have a logo or brand aesthetic that can inform an interior design concept for a coliving development.
-Modern and eclectic designs do best for coliving concepts.
+To ensure that the co-living concept’s message is understood, designers must continuously consider branding and work closely with the marketing team.
+Sometimes co-living developments have a logo or brand aesthetic that can inform an interior design concept for a co-living development.

 2. Design with Greater Versatility and Impact